Best LED Farm & Yard Lights (2026 Guide)

 Can I use LED lights around hay and dry feed?

-What about power surges from rural lines?
+What about power surges from rural power lines?

-How bright should my yard light be?
+How bright should my main yard light be?

-For a typical farm yard, a single 80-100W LED (10,000-14,000 lumens) mounted 15-20 feet high covers a 100-foot diameter area.
-Add more lights for larger yards.
+For a typical farm yard, a single 80–100W LED (10,000–14,000 lumens) mounted 15–20 ft high covers about a 100-foot diameter area adequately for safe movement.
+Add a second light for larger yards or areas requiring better visibility for equipment work.